Mature couple reviewing paperwork.

 Everything You Need To Know About Tax-Free Family Gifting

 “Gifts” can be made in cash or other assets – securities, closely held business interests, real estate, artworks, collectibles or any other type of property.
-So long as the total market value of your gifts does not exceed $18,000 per recipient in a calendar year, the transfers are entirely gift tax-free.
+So long as the total market value of your gifts does not exceed $19,000 per recipient in 2025, the transfers are entirely gift tax-free.

 You Can Make as Many Gifts as You Like

 The gift and estate rules limit the total value of tax-free gifts you can make, not the number of gifts.
-You can give up to $18,000 per year to as many individuals as you want without filing a gift tax return or paying gift tax.
-If you prefer to protect or place conditions on the use of the funds, you can also gift to trusts for recipients (instead of outright to them), though a trust must be structured a certain way to allow for the use of the $18,000 annual gift tax exclusion.
+You can give up to $19,000 per year to as many individuals as you want without filing a gift tax return or paying gift tax.
+If you prefer to protect or place conditions on the use of the funds, you can also gift to trusts for the benefit of recipients (instead of outright to them), though a trust must be structured a certain way to allow for the use of the $19,000 annual gift tax exclusion.

 There Is a Limit to How Much You Can Transfer in Your Lifetime Without Tax

-Before you start passing out $18,000 gifts to everyone you ever met, know that you can give more to those closest to you without gift tax by using your lifetime gift tax exclusion.
-For 2024, the federal gift and estate tax exemption is $13,610,000 per person – that currently is the maximum amount you can gift or transfer in your lifetime tax-free.
-In 2023, the exemption amount was $12,920,000.
-If you used up that entire exemption amount in 2023, you can now gift an additional $690,000 tax-free in 2024 ($13,610,000-$12,920,000).
+Before you start passing out $19,000 gifts to everyone you ever met, know that you can give even more to your loved ones without gift tax by using your lifetime gift tax exclusion.
+For 2025, the federal gift and estate tax exemption is $13,990,000 per person – that currently is the maximum amount you can gift or transfer in your lifetime tax-free.
+In 2024, the exemption amount was $13,610,000.
+If you used up that entire exemption amount in 2024, you can now gift an additional $380,000 tax-free in 2025 ($13,990,000-$13,610,000).
 Any gift you make will result in a corresponding reduction in your remaining estate tax exemption.
-Gifts above the exemption amount generate a 40% federal gift tax.
+Gifts above the exemption amount can generate a 40% federal gift tax.

-Current estate law also allows a surviving spouse to keep the deceased spouse’s unused exemption, under certain circumstances.
-In such a case, a married couple or a surviving spouse can make tax-free lifetime exemption gifts of up to $27,220,000.
+Current estate law also allows a surviving spouse to preserve the deceased spouse’s unused exemption by electing into portability.
+In such a case, a surviving spouse can maintain a total lifetime exemption amount of up to $27,980,000.

-Keep in mind that the gift and estate tax exemption was only $5,490,000 before being increased after 2017, and that this increase is expected to sunset after 2025.
+Keep in mind that the gift and estate tax exemption was only $5,490,000 before being increased after 2017, and that this increase is scheduled to sunset after 2025.

 Gifting Can Have an “Underappreciated” Benefit

-Gifting over a lifetime not only removes the gift from your estate – it also removes any appreciation on the gift post-transfer.
+Gifting over a lifetime not only removes the gift from your estate – it also removes any future appreciation in that gift's value.
 If you gift $10,000 in stock and it appreciates to $15,000 next year, that $5,000 in appreciation is not considered part of your estate.

 You Have Options Outside Gifting

-If you’re looking to transfer assets with values in excess of the gift tax exemptions without incurring tax, you still have options.
-Payments for qualified tuition and medical expenses can be made on behalf of a beneficiary without incurring tax.
-Moreover, there currently are no limitations to how much or how many of these expenses you can pay.
+If you’re looking to transfer assets with values in excess of the gift tax exemptions without incurring tax, you have options.
+For example, payments for qualified tuition and medical expenses can be made on behalf of a beneficiary without being treated as a gift.
 Importantly, payments must be made directly to the school or medical institution to qualify.

 It’s also important to note what expenses qualify for this tax exemption.
 Qualifying tuition expenses only include payments of tuition for any level of primary or secondary education – they do not extend to payments for books, supplies, room and board, or similar expenses.
 Qualifying medical expenses include those expenses incurred for the diagnosis, cure, mitigation, treatment or prevention of disease or ailment.
 They also include amounts directly paid for medical insurance on behalf of the beneficiary.

-These strategies, either separately or in combination, can make for an effective way to transfer wealth to loved ones without setting them up for a big tax bill.
-But they can be made even more effective as part of a larger estate plan.
-Your Baird Financial Advisor can walk you through a complete estate plan analysis to help you transfer your wealth to your family in as smooth and tax-friendly manner as possible.
+These strategies, either separately or in combination, can make for an effective way to transfer wealth to loved ones while minimizing the tax cost of those gifts.
+And any gifting plan is most effective when it's done as part of a larger estate planning strategy.
+Your Baird Financial Advisor can walk you through a complete estate plan analysis to help you transfer your wealth to your family in as smooth and tax-friendly a manner as possible.